-- peanut butter
+- peanut butter (no sugar added)

 - patience – because they will want to do it all themselves

 *Not noted on the supplies list but this would be a good time to make sure you have a glass of wine ready for after you make a mess with the kids.
 If you sit and drink the wine until your husband gets home he may even clean up for you*

 Get them to cover the roll with peanut butter.
 This works on their fine motor skills, grasping and pinching muscles which help with writing.
-That is what you say to your husband when he comes home and sees peanut butter all over the counter and you are on the couch with the wine we mentioned above.
-You may have to hold the roll for them at the end so it does’t slip onto the floor.
-No one has time to mop.
-Unless you have a dog that will come clean up the mess on the floor.
-Then let the kid do the whole thing.
+(That is what you say to your husband when he comes home and sees peanut butter all over the counter and you are on the couch with the wine we mentioned above.)

-Roll the peanut butter covered roll in the birdseed pressing down so the seeds stick.
 Notice how long your kids’ fingernails are and how much dirt is under them.
 Add “bath time” to the list of things your husband needs to do while you help your self to another glass of wine after he gets home.

-Thread the string through the tube and tie a knot so it can hang in the tree.
 This is great practice tying knots with your kids so they don’t end up wearing velcro shoes for the rest of their life.
 Nothing wrong with velcro – it is just really really hard to find velcro shoes when they get past size 3.
 I’m saving you time and money.

-Take the cute picture to post later on Instagram to show everyone that you craft with your kids.
+After washing everyone up (no peanut butter fingers on the doorknob, please!), take the cute picture to post later on Instagram to show everyone that you craft with your kids.

-Hang it in the tree in a spot they can see out the window so they aren’t asking you to lift them up a million times.
 Make sure they are inside to watch the birds eat.
 No bird will come to the bird feeder when an excited kid yells “BIRD!
 A BIRD IS HERE EATING!
 MOM I SEE A BIRD!” every time they come close.